MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-custom-application.md

 ### Get Direct Line token

-To start a conversation with your Power Virtual Agents bot, you need a Direct Line token.
+To start a conversation with your Microsoft Copilot Studio bot, you need a Direct Line token.
 You need to add code that retrieves a Direct Line token with the Token Endpoint from the previous section to your app.

 To request a Direct Line token, issue a GET request to the endpoint below: